MenuDocs/guides/guide/topics/discordjs/firstCommand.md

   console.log("Hello!");
 });
 ```
-Let's brake this code down.
+Let's break this code down.
 As with the `ready` event, we are accessing the `client` variable.
 Then, we are using `.on()` which is a method that creates an _event listener_ on our Discord bot client.
+Events are the Node.js way of launching code when a certain thing happens, for example in our case, the bot connects to the Discord API or a message gets sent.
+You can read more about events in the [Node.js Events Documentation](https://nodejs.org/api/events.html).

 But wait!
 We can notice, that in the `ready` event, the method is `.once`, not `.on`!